On certain integral functionals of squared Bessel processes: Preliminaries

 \subsection{The case $\nu \geq 0$}

 Recall that when $\nu \geq 0$ the point $0$ is polar for $X$.
-Thus, one can prove without any difficulty that $M^{(u_1)}$, where $u_1$ is as defined in Theorem \ref{t:numinus2}, is a martingale stopped at $R_y$. \begin{theorem} Suppose that $p>-1, \nu \geq 0$.
-Let $u_1$ be the function defined in Theorem \ref{t:numinus2}.
-Then, $(M^{(u_1)}_{t \wedge R_y})_{t \geq 0}$ is a bounded martingale. \end{theorem}
+Thus, one can prove without any difficulty that $M^{(u_1)}$, where $u_1$ is as defined in Theorem \ref{t:numinus2}, is a martingale stopped at $R_y$.
+Note that for $\nu \geq 0$ the random variable $\Sigma^{\delta}_{p,0,y}$ is well-defined and finite even in the case $p \in (-1,0)$.
+Indeed, Corollary XI.1.12 in \cite{ry} show that